 For certain dogs, tramadol isn’t safe, even at the prescribed dosage.
 Dogs with pre-existing conditions, pregnant dogs, or dogs taking other drugs may be at a higher risk.
 Your vet can help you determine if tramadol is unsafe for your dog.

 Never use tramadol unless given by a medical professional.
-When prescribed, always follow your vet’s recommended dose to keep your dog safe at all times.

 Here are some side effects to look out for: